light0x00/lightning-tmpl/README.md

 **Link Sub-Template**

-Between `<%@` and `%>`, you can specify the template name which you want to link.
+Between `<%@` and `%>`, you can specify the name of the template which you want to link.
 The other side, you can pass `sourceLoader` to find the template using the name you specified in template.

-whenever `light-template` encountered a sub-template link instruction, it pass the template name to `sourceLoader` that you offered and get the return value as the target sub-template to compile.
+whenever `light-template` encountered a sub-template link instruction, it pass the name of the template to `sourceLoader` that you offered, and get the returning value as the target sub-template to compile.
-Note the template name is not required being a path name, you can specify its form as your whish, just make sure it can be found by `sourceLoader` you passed.
+Note the name of the template is not required being a path name, you can specify its form as your wish, just make sure it can be found by `sourceLoader` you passed.

 ```ts
 let tmpls = new Map()